 About the Authors

 Seasoned library marketers and beginners alike will benefit from this book.
 Offering a comprehensive breakdown of the many facets of running effective social media marketing campaigns, from conception to analysis, this exhaustive guide is a valuable reference tool for getting the word out about programs and services.
-Library marketing staffers interested in fine-tuning their outreach and strategies will want this on their reference shelf.
+Library marketing staffers interested in fine-tuning their outreach and strategies will want this on their reference shelf....
+This second edition includes an extensive bibliography for further reading as well as a step-by-step outline for those newer to social media marketing.
+A great reference for libraries of all types.

 This second edition of Mon and Koontz’s 2014 book provides the reader with the foundational marketing principles necessary to efficiently use social media in their libraries, archives, and museums.